nevenjovanovic/croala-pelagios/README.md

 The pilot for CITE analyses is in [CSV](csv/pilot).
 The resulting RDF files are in [rdf](rdf).
 The scripts (mostly Python) are in [scripts](scripts).

-The pilot text, consisting on several editions of Nicholas' of Modruš 1474 funeral oration for Pietro Riario and their CTS support files, are in [editions](editions).
+The pilot text, consisting of several editions of Nicholas' of Modruš 1474 funeral oration for Pietro Riario and their CTS support files, is in [editions](editions).

 The documentation is on the [wiki](https://github.com/nevenjovanovic/croala-pelagios/wiki) and in [docs](docs).